openNDS/mesh11sd/README.md

 **Other modes**

 There are also numerous other setup options that can be added to the configuration, such as the wireless band to use, the backhaul channel, the mesh path cost etc.
-Full details can be seen here: https://github.com/openNDS/mesh11sd/tree/master#6-setup-options
+Full details can be seen here: https://github.com/openNDS/mesh11sd/tree/master#10-setup-options

 ### 4.2 Node by Node Installation

-Reflash the first one of these with the standard OpenWrt image and allow it to boot up making sure it is connected to your upstream Internet feed **using its wan port** and that you get Internet access when connected to (one of) its lan ports.
+Reflash the first one of your meshnodes with the standard OpenWrt image and allow it to boot up making sure it is connected to your upstream Internet feed **using its wan port** and that you get Internet access when connected to (one of) its lan ports.

 **Note**: The OpenWrt default is for all wireless interfaces to be disabled.
 You do not have to enable them here as the mesh11sd daemon will do it for you.

 **Note**: If you cannot get Internet access you may need to change the ipv4 subnet of either this meshnode or your isp router.

 You are now ready to install mesh11sd and its supporting packages.
 None of these support packages are essential, but without them there will be much reduced functionality in the resulting mesh network.
-For example, the mesh backhaul will NOT be encrypted.
+For example, the mesh backhaul may NOT be encrypted.

 Log in to a terminal session on the meshnode using ssh.
-Using the normal OpenWrt method (opkg or apk), update the repository databases (``opkg update`` or ``apk update``).
+Using the normal OpenWrt method (opkg or apk), update the repository databases (`opkg update` or `apk update`).

 Now do the following:

  1. Remove the wpad-basic-mbedtls package.
  2. Install the wpad-mbedtls package.
+ 3. Activate the new wpad daemon using the command `service wpad restart`
- 3. Install the ip-full package.
+ 4. Install the ip-full package.
- 4. Install the kmod-nft-bridge package.
+ 5. Install the kmod-nft-bridge package.
- 5. Install the vxlan package
+ 6. Install the vxlan package
- 6. Install the uhttpd and px5g-mbedtls packages (may already be installed along with the LuCi UI).
+ .
+Install the uhttpd and px5g-mbedtls packages (may already be installed along with the LuCi UI).
  7. Finally - Install the mesh11sd package.

 The mesh11sd daemon should now be running in a "safe" state (aka "manual mode").

-To continue we now need to activate the new wpad daemon we installed at point 2 above.

-Use the command:

-``service wpad restart``
+Now we need to login to the node to configure it.
+To do this, follow the section "Open a Terminal Session on the Node" above.

+For security, you should now use the `passwd` command to set the root password on the node.

+The next step is to run a Confidence Test.
+To do this, follow the section "Enable a Confidence Test" above.

+If this is successful we can now set the final auto_config state for the node.
+Run the command:

+`mesh11sd auto_config enable`

+Repeat everything in this section for all the other meshnodes.

 ## 5. Important Considerations